Automaxx/Automax/daily-update.md

-// feature: Add user profile management
+// feature: Add new functionality
-// Added on 20/8/2024
+// Added on 25/8/2024

 function newFeature() {
   // Implementation details